agovi/ASR-for-SAP-Application-Servers/README.md

 ### More about these scripts:
 * Leverage ASR-Infra-Setup.ps1 to setup Recovery Vault Infrastructure - One time activity
-  * Go to Recovery Vault -> Site Recovery infrastructure -> Extension update settings and manually enable "Allow Site Recovery to manage".
-This setting is highly recommended.
+  * Go to Recovery Vault -> Site Recovery infrastructure -> Extension update settings and manually enable "Allow Site Recovery to manage" and this setting is highly recommended.
 * This script "ASR-MultiVM-SAP.ps1" has got three functions such as
   * enable
   * test
   * cleanup
-* You can run "ASR-MultiVM-SAP.ps1" in one of the three modes, start with enable and proceed with test and finally cleanup.
+* You can run "ASR-MultiVM-SAP.ps1" in one of the three modes such as enable, test and finally cleanup.
 * These two PS scripts require number of parameters, part of input file.
 See Input Parameter section for more details.
 * All VMs must reside within same RG.
-* Script capture source VM OS/Data Disks, NIC accelerated settings, AvSet and sets up both test and recovery settings accordingly.
+* Script capture source VM OS, Data Disks, NIC accelerated settings, AvSet and sets up both test and recovery settings accordingly.
 * Script also creates a Recovery Plan.
 * Re-Running of the script typically skips already protected VMs but you can include new set of VMs that can be protected.
 Each rerun will update NIC & Recovery plan.
 * VM Size, OS, Data Disks and AvSet settings are created part of initial run for each VM and rerun does not update these values after initial run.
-* This script can be updated to include PPG, AvZones & other ASR features.
+* Script can be expanded to include PPG, AvZones & other ASR features.

 ### SAP on Azure - HA/DR High Level Architecture